Developer(s) – Milky Tea Studios

 Controls – 5/10

-The one massive downside this game has in comparison with most other successful kart racing games is hat the controls are mercilessly and unnecessarily difficult to have to cope with.
-Making turns seem more like a chore than a legitimate challenge, thus a lot of time will be sent in this game crashing.
+The one massive downside Coffin Dodgers has in comparison with most other successful kart racing games is that the controls are mercilessly and unnecessarily difficult to have to cope with.
+Making turns seem more like a chore than a legitimate challenge, thus a lot of time will be spent in this game crashing.
 The game’s steam trailer even advertises the crash physics as if they are something to be enjoyed, but I’m sure players will feel much different when it keeps on happening every five minutes.

 Lifespan – 10/10

 The game’s story mode will take around 2 to 3 hours to complete, but after that, it has infinite replay value, just like any other racing game.
 Online multiplayer has been a revelation to the kart racing genre, and it has made for something that even I am lukewarm to, as I don’t generally tend to play online with other gamers to any great deal.
 But ever since Mario Kart went online, I find myself addicted to it with almost every installment, and certainly having it present in this game helps matters a great deal.

 Storyline – 7/10

 The game’s basic premise is that seven elderly residents of a peaceful town are threatened by the coming of the Grim Reaper, and are forced into a wager stating that whoever wins a series of races against the Reaper, and the remaining six inhabitants can keep their souls whilst the others perish by Death’s hand.
 The game’s story is unique in that unlike in most kart racers with a story, it has a much more twisted sense of humor attached to it.
 Even the title is a dark joke since a coffin dodger is a term cheekily used to describe an elderly person in general.

 Originality – 7/10